kwhitejr/kwhitejr/README.md

 - 👋 Hi, I’m @kwhitejr
 - 👀 I’m interested in delicious coffee.
 - 🌱 I’m currently learning ~Unity~ Godot.
-- 🏠 Find me at dev.to/kwhitejr or kwhitejr.com
+- 🏠 Find me at dev.to/kwhitejr

 <!---
 kwhitejr/kwhitejr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.